-This site includes one or more of the following priority areas in the "Kane County 2040 Green Infrastructure Plan": Water, ADID Wetlands, Environmental Resource Area.
+This site includes the following priority areas in the "Kane County 2040 Green Infrastructure Plan": Wetlands and an Environmental Resource Area.

 NATIONAL WETLAND INVENTORY (NWI)

 Figure 4: National Wetland Inventory (NWI) Map

 The National Wetland Inventory (NWI), conducted by the U.S. Fish and Wildlife Service, identifies significant wetlands throughout the country.
 All U.S. federal agencies define wetlands as follows, "Those areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs and similar areas."
 Other common wetlands located in this part of Illinois are fens, wet meadows, seasonally saturated soils, and farmed wetlands.